 When my niece was about four years old, she loved to have her cousins over so I could read some stories to them multiple times, and they would act the story out.
 She assigned herself the director and instructed the cousins on their parts.
 Her reading time was so much fun for all of us!
 My niece is now 8, and an avid reader.

-If your kid hasn’t initiated their own reading club, you can start one by casually introducing some fascinating books to them during their play time together.
+If your kid hasn’t initiated their own reading club, you can start one by casually introducing some fascinating books to them during their playtime together.
 If the mini club works well, develop a slightly bigger one with their schoolmates or in the neighborhood.
-You may want to design mini book sharing events and reading activities for the kids.
+You may want to design book sharing events and reading activities for the kids.
 Have your child write cards to invite other friends – it will be so much fun for them!

-Discussing books is something that is enjoyable to people of all ages.
+Discussing books is something that is enjoyable for people of all ages.
 This is why book clubs are so popular.
 When you finish a story, ask your child what about the book made them smile.
 Who their favorite character was and why.
 Draw a picture of how you imagined the setting.
 Discussions increase comprehension and encourage them to stay engaged while reading to help form opinions.

 There are a thousand ways to make reading time a highlight of the day for your child.
 Apart from planning fun activities for the designated time, efforts should be made at all time to get them exposed to an environment where reading and learning is everyone’s favorite activity.
 It will make them feel that their own reading time is a privilege and a joy.
 Because it really is.